-[ Larger proteins can enter the mitochondrion if a signaling sequence at their N-terminus binds to a large multisubunit protein called translocase of the outer membrane, which then actively moves them across the membrane.]
+[ Larger proteins can also enter the mitochondrion if a signaling sequence at their N-terminus binds to a large multisubunit protein called translocase of the outer membrane, which then actively moves them across the membrane.]
 Disruption of the outer membrane permits proteins in the intermembrane space to leak into the cytosol, leading to certain cell death.

-Intermembrane spaceThe intermembrane space is the space between the outer membrane and the inner membrane.
+Intermembrane spaceThe intermembrane space is basically the space between the outer membrane and the inner membrane.
 Because the outer membrane is freely permeable to small molecules, the concentrations of small molecules such as ions and sugars in the intermembrane space is the same as the cytosol.